peteroupc/html3dutil/tutorials/shapes.md

     // same, but passing an array
     shape.setScale([2,2,2]);

+Note that `setPosition`, `setQuaternion`, and `setScale` don't change the vertices of the underlying mesh the shape uses, but rather set up a [_transformation matrix_]{@tutorial glmath} that adjusts each vertex in the shape "on the fly" when it comes time to draw it each frame.

-If setMatrix wasn't called, then when the shape is rendered, it will generate a transformation matrix that has the effect of scaling, then rotating, then translating (shifting) the shape in 3D space.
+If `setMatrix` wasn't called, then when the shape is rendered, it will generate a transformation matrix that has the effect of scaling, then rotating, then translating (shifting) the shape in 3D space.